gesistsa/multiverse_tm/readme.md

 # Docker

 > [!WARNING]
-> Warning: Building takes about 10 minutes ☠️ ☠️ ☠️
+> Warning: Building can take about 10 minutes ☠️ ☠️ ☠️

 The entire analysis can be run with Docker by using